SEBI Grade A Eligibility Criteria, Selection Procedure, Syllabus & Job Profile

-As I said earlier, as of 2020 a lot of criteria are changed for the SEBI Grade A Exam, so I’d recommend you to stop doing anything else and utterly pay attention to what I’m about to say next (don’t I sound like an abductor calling for ransom money?).
+As I said earlier, as of 2020 a lot of criteria are changed for the SEBI Grade A Exam, especially the SEBI Grade A Exam Pattern, so I’d recommend you to stop doing anything else and utterly pay attention to what I’m about to say next (don’t I sound like an abductor calling for ransom money?).

 SEBI Grade A Selection procedure is based on the 3 stage process:

 - First Phase – On-line screening examination consisting of two papers of 100 marks each

 - Second Phase – On-line examination consisting of two papers of 100 marks each